tera-toolbox-mods/library/README.md

 ```
 #### Functions
 ```
-isMe(arg): takes a long(int 64) argument and checks if it's equal to your player id/gameId
+isMe(arg): takes a BigInt(int 64) argument and checks if it's equal to your player id/gameId
 ```

 ### Effect